BSc Health Science, Boston University

 What are your future career goals and how have they been realised since being at Imperial?

 My long-term career goal is to work in system-based healthcare, improving the healthcare system and the provision of the healthcare service in Taiwan.
 Both the programme itself and Imperial College Business School Careers helps a lot towards my long-term career goal.
-The Careers service at Imperial provides me both useful advice to seek out career paths, job opportunities and mock job interviews practice sessions.
+The Careers team at Imperial provides me both useful advice to seek out career paths, job opportunities and mock job interviews practice sessions.

 Do you think studying in a central location such as London is beneficial for networking and career opportunities?